jgroenke24/weather-app/readme.md

 Search your city for the latest weather forecast.

-Weather data provided by the Open Weather API.
+Weather data provided by the OpenWeatherMap API.